nightbox69/Speedruns/Games/Persona-5/Notes/P5R-PC-Notes-Beginner.md

 # Persona 5 Royal

+- Anything condescending that are written in these notes are meant for the main user of these notes which is the owner.
+Having said that, the owner has no responsibility to apologize to anyone who has been offended reading these notes.
+You have been warned.
+- This version of Notes is designed for you the owner to have slept properly before the run.
+If you didn't **DON'T FUCKING RUN THE GAME**
+- Please DM me on discord or tag me on P5R channel for typos that you have found within the notes.

 <table>
 <tbody>
 <tr style="background-color: #DA9694; color: #000000"><td style="border-right: 1px solid #000; width: 1.5in">Prologue</td><td colspan="8">Rush, Gun turbo</td></tr>